dmytro108/itsynd/week2/task1/README.md

 |CPU 40%|add 2 instances| remove 1 instance|
 |CPU 50%|add 2 instances| remove 1 instance|

+The load test failed, as seen in the chart in range from 250 concurrent users up to 400 concurrent users, the response time was unacceptably high up to 40s.
+Even though the response time dropped to normal when the maximum number of concurrent users reached 500, the auto scaling group was unable to add instances on time.
+As you can see on the CloudWatch dashboard screenshot, at some point there is not a single instance that meets the healthcheck conditions.

 **Load test Chart**
 ![Test chart 1](docs/test1.png)
 ---